bogdantomic1/fpl-dashboard/README.md

-Certainly!
-Below is an example template for a GitHub README.md file for an FPL (Fantasy Premier League) dashboard project.
-You can customize this template based on the specific details and features of your project.

 # Fantasy Premier League (FPL) Dashboard

 Welcome to the Fantasy Premier League (FPL) Dashboard project!
 This web application allows users to track and manage their Fantasy Premier League teams with ease.